brodynelly/PAAL-Docs/docs/backend/overall-architecture.md

 ## Request Flow

-The typical flow of a request through the backend system is as follows:
+The flow of a request through the backend system is as follows:

 1. **HTTP Request**: Client sends an HTTP request to the server
 2. **NGINX Proxy**: Request is received by NGINX and forwarded to the Node.js application
 3. **Express Middleware**: Request passes through middleware for:
     - CORS handling
+        - **(DEVMODE: PLEASE UPDATE CORS TO RESTRICT ACCESS ON DEPLOYMENT)**
     - Body parsing
     - Authentication (if required)
     - Request logging
 4. **Route Handler**: Request is routed to the appropriate handler based on the URL path
 5. **Business Logic**: Route handler executes business logic, often interacting with the database
 6. **Database Interaction**: Mongoose models are used to query or update the MongoDB database